-Our Nominating and Corporate Governance Committee (the "NCG Committee") regularly reviews the characteristics, skills, background and expertise of the Board as a whole and its individual members to assess those traits against the developing needs of the Board and Applied Blockchain.
-Applied Blockchain is committed to seeking diversity and balance among directors of race, gender, geography, thought, viewpoints, backgrounds, skills, experience, and expertise and our NCG Committee seeks to have a Board with unique and balanced perspectives.
-The skills, experience and background of each of our directors, and the characteristics that our NCG Committee and our Board identified in connection with his or her nomination is set forth in the director's biography which starts on page 7 of this proxy statement.
+Our Nominating and Governance Committee regularly reviews the characteristics, skills, background and expertise of the Board as a whole and its individual members to assess those traits against the developing needs of the Board and Applied Digital.
+Applied Digital is committed to seeking diversity and balance among directors of race, gender, geography, thought, viewpoints, backgrounds, skills, experience, and expertise and our Nominating and Governance Committee seeks to have a Board with unique and balanced perspectives.
+The skills, experience and background of each of our director nominees, and the characteristics that our Nominating and Governance Committee and our Board identified in connection with his or her nomination is set forth in the director nominee's biography which starts on page 6 of this proxy statement.